Blondin (crane)

-Blondins (also known as Henderson Inclined Cableways) were a type of material ropeway; they were named after the famous tightrope walker Charles Blondin.
+Blondins (also known as cable crane, funicular crane, cableway) are a type of material ropeway; they were named after the famous tightrope walker Charles Blondin.

 Description

 Blondins are a specialized type of material ropeway that incorporates a mechanism to raise and lower loads vertically from the suspended ropeway.
 This allowed them to cross wide, deep spaces such as quarries and move material from the floor up to the level of the ropeway and across to the edge of the quarry.
 They are powered either by a steam or electrical hoist.

 History

 Blondins were developed by John Fyfe, a Scottish quarry engineer.
 He installed the first example in 1872 at Kemnay granite quarry at Garioch.
 In 1896, John M. Henderson and Co. introduced the first commercially available Blondin system, which used steel ropes instead of the earlier iron ropes.
 The first installation at a Welsh slate quarry was a pair of blondins at Pen-yr-Orsedd quarry in 1899.
 These were powered by stationary steam engines.

 Penrhyn quarry in Bethesda was based around a single large pit over 400 feet deep, worked as a series of terraces.
 It adopted blondins in 1913.
 A variety of means were used to transport slate from the terraces to the mills where the rock was processed.
-The quarry already had an extensive internal narrow gauge railway system in place and many terraces were connected via inclines.
-Blondins were used to connect more remote terraces directly to the mills - they were distinguished by the fact that rock was transported on the ropeways in railway wagons slung from cradles.
-The ropeways ran horizontally or nearly horizontally until the cradle hit a stop, at which point the wagons were automatically lowered to ground level where they were moved by rail to the point of loading or unloading.
+The quarry already had an extensive internal narrow gauge railway system in place, and many terraces were connected via inclines.
+Blondins were used to connect more remote terraces directly to the mills – they were distinguished by the fact that rock was transported on the ropeways in railway wagons slung from cradles.
+The ropeways ran horizontally or nearly horizontally until the cradle hit a stop, at which point the wagons were automatically lowered to ground level, where they were moved by rail to the point of loading or unloading.